List the possible rational zeros of the following function using ... | Channels for Pearson+

 4. Polynomial Functions Zeros of Polynomial Functions

-List the possible rational zeros of the following function using the Rational Zero Theorem:
+List the possible rational zeros of the following function using Rational Zero Theorem.
+Then, use synthetic division to find an actual zero.
+Find the remaining zeros using the quotient from division: f(x) = x3 - 6x2 + 3x + 10

-List the possible rational zeros of the following function using the Rational Zero Theorem:
+List the possible rational zeros of the following function using Rational Zero Theorem.
+Then, use synthetic division to find an actual zero.
+Find the remaining zeros using the quotient from division: f(x) = x3 - 6x2 + 3x + 10

 ANSWERS OPTIONS